veryneri/transports/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Git hooks

+### pre-commit

+It runs 'lint' before every commit to ensure the code style.
+Please avoid using `-n` as it will prevent your commit from being merged.

+### pre-push

+It runs 'build' before every push to ensure that everything is production ready.

+## ToDo

+  - Responsiveness.
+  - AbstractComponent to destroy subscriptions.
+  - gMaps.
+  - Improve error handling.
+  - Vehicles SOAT property.